 A personal competency is a combination of knowledge, skills, judgment and attributes.
 Examples of competencies might include teamwork, leadership or decision-making.

-So, competency based interviews test whether a candidate has the precise knowledge, skills or values that are necessary for him or her to be effective in the role that you are recruiting for.
+So, competency based interviews test whether a candidate has the precise knowledge, skills or values that are necessary to be effective in the role that you are recruiting for.

-This method is very different from an informal "getting to know you" interview style, which focuses on the candidate's personality, and can be better used to assess whether he is a good "fit" with organizational culture and values.
+This method is very different from an informal "getting to know you" interview style, which focuses on the candidate's personality, and can be better used to assess whether they are a good "fit" with organizational culture and values.

 How to Use Competency Based Interviewing